 The big difference between the Republican field in ‘16 and the Democratic field in ‘20 is experience.
 While most of the GOP candidates — Trump, Ted Cruz, Jeb Bush, and Scott Walker — had held positions of prominence and already had made names for themselves, most of the Democratic hopefuls this time around are relatively unknown.
 Only Joe Biden, who crested in single digits and failed to win a single primary in two previous presidential runs, and Warren, the erstwhile faux Indian who embarrassed herself with a widely ridiculed DNA test, could be considered familiar to the broad American electorate.

 And so, the Democratic Party adds another new voice to its leftward stampede.
-And with 22 months before the 2020 election and as many as two dozen additional candidates waiting in the wings, the race to unseat Donald Trump is just getting started.We value your comments!
-Please weigh in on our comment section below.
+And with 22 months before the 2020 election and as many as two dozen additional candidates waiting in the wings, the race to unseat Donald Trump is just getting started.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com